openbraininstitute/obi-auth/README.md

 obi-auth is a library for retrieving Keycloak access tokens interactively.
 It helps developers and testers quickly authenticate against Keycloak without writing scripts or configuring complex clients.

+[!CAUTION]
-<span style="color:red"><strong>⚠️ Caution:</strong> Warning: obi-auth is designed to be used interactively and should not be used within a service or application.</span>
+obi-auth is designed to be used interactively and should not be used within a service or application.

 ## Installation